brxken128/dexios/README.md

 Tests were ran on a system with a Ryzen 7 3700x and 16gb of 3000MHz RAM - running Void Linux.
 The file used was originally 3.5GiB, and it was stored on a Cruicial MX500 SSD.

+Version 6 removed JSON entirely, and dropped `base64`, which really shows in the performance metrics.

 The time was determined via `/usr/bin/time -f "%e"`

 | Version     | -esyk       | -dsyk       |